Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/installation.md

 ## High-availability setup

 The high-availability setup architecture includes several components, communicating through RESTful calls.
 Each component has its own role in the environment.
-Here is a list with brief explanation of each module:
+Here is a list with brief explanations for each module:

 * *GraphDB with EUF plugin* -- the GraphDB module maintains a semantic database, containing RDF data used within the system.
 Its EUF plugin (EUF stands for _Entity Update Feed_) is responsible for providing the outer world with notifications about every entity (concept) within the database that has been modified in any way (added, removed, edited).
 * *Concept Extraction API Coordinator* -- the Coordinator module accepts annotation requests and dispatches them towards a group of Concept Extraction Workers (see below).
 The Coordinator communicates with the semantic database in order to track for changes leading to updates in every Worker's Dynamic Gazetteer.